hazelcast/hazelcast-reference-manual/src/HazelcastJavaClient/JavaClientOverview.md

 In dummy client mode, the client will only connect to one of the configured addresses.
 This single node will behave as a gateway to the other nodes.
 For any operation requested from the client, it will redirect the request to the relevant node and return the response back to the client returned from this node.

-### Failure Handling
+### Handling Failures

 There are two main failure cases you should be aware of, and configurations you can perform to achieve proper behavior.

-#### Client Connection Failure
+#### Handling Client Connection Failure

 While the client is trying to connect initially to one of the members in the `ClientNetworkConfig.addressList`, all the members might be not available.
 Instead of giving up, throwing an exception and stopping the client, the client will retry as many as `connectionAttemptLimit` times.

-Please see the [Connection Attempt Limit section](#connection-attempt-limit).
+You can configure `connectionAttemptLimit` for the number of times you want the client to retry connecting.
+Please see [Setting Connection Attempt Limit](#setting-connection-attempt-limit).

 The client executes each operation through the already established connection to the cluster.
 If this connection(s) disconnects or drops, the client will try to reconnect as configured.

-#### Retry-able Operation Failure
+#### Handling Retry-able Operation Failure

-While sending the requests to related nodes, operation can fail due to various reasons.
+While sending the requests to related nodes, operations can fail due to various reasons.
 Read-only operations are retried by default.
-If you want to enable this for the other operations, set the `redoOperation` to `true`.
-Please see the [Redo Operation section](#redo-operation).
+If you want to enable retry for the other operations, set the `redoOperation` to `true`.
+Please see [Enabling Redo Operation](#enabling-redo-operation).

 The number of retries is given with the property `hazelcast.client.request.retry.count` in `ClientProperties`.
 The client will resend the request as many as RETRY-COUNT, then it will throw an exception.
 Please see the [Client System Properties section](#client-system-properties).

-### Supported Distributed Data Structures
+### Using Supported Distributed Data Structures

-Most of the Distributed Data Structures are supported by the client.
-Please check for the exceptions for the clients in other languages.
+Most of the Distributed Data Structures are supported by the Java client.
+When you use clients in other languages, you should check for the exceptions.

 As a general rule, you configure these data structures on the server side and access them through a proxy on the client side.

-**Map**:
+#### Using Map with Java Client

 You can use any [Distributed Map](#map) object with the client, as shown below.